Carmine Caruso: Musical career

 Caruso played violin as a child, then took up the saxophone, eventually becoming a working saxophonist.
 He was employed regularly in big bands until in 1941 he decided to begin teaching and playing as a freelance musician.
 In 1942, he took his first trumpet student, and by the next year he had 40 students.

 For a woodwind player such as Caruso to become known almost exclusively for brass instrument instruction was atypical.
 This circumstance lead to some unusual situations, including that Caruso sometimes brought players with him to musical conventions to play brass exercises, which, though written by him, he could not play himself.

 Caruso was known for helping brass players address their physical issues with producing sound rather than aesthetic musical instruction.
 Sometimes his teaching involved working with injured players.
 Noted trumpeter and music producer Herb Alpert was among these musicians.

 Some musicians, including former students of Caruso, have warned musicians against undertaking Caruso's concepts by themselves, suggesting that musicians could physically harm themselves without proper supervision.

 Notable students

-Caruso taught hundreds of students over his lifetime.
 Among Caruso's prominent students were: Randy Brecker, Herb Alpert, John D’Earth, Dave Douglas, Jon Faddis, Art Farmer, Chuck Findley, Laurie Frink, Jerry Hyman, Roger Ingram, Julie Landsman, Dmitri Matheny, John McNeil, Jimmy Owens, Franck Pulcini, Enrico Rava, Marvin Stamm, Markus Stockhausen, and Peter Zummo.

 Carmine Caruso died on April 21, 1987 in New York City.